Lejondary/Lejondary.github.io/about.md

 title: Lejondary | About Me
 ---

-# About Me
+# More About Me

 Whad hannin'.
 My name is Jonathan like Joe-Nathan, but you can call me Jon.
 Some things about me.
 I'm a former burger engineer turned actual computer engineer.
 I find too many things in life so fascinating.
 I love alliterations, architecture, and rom coms.
 Clever and unique phrases that nobody says ever, probably.